copygirl/MumbleLink/README.md

 Available right here through [GitHub Releases].

 To install, start the game and go to the *Mod Manager* in the main menu.
 There you can find a button labeled *Open Mod Folder* that will open said folder in your file explorer.
-Simply copy the .dll file you downloaded into here.
+Simply put the `.zip` file you downloaded into here **without extracting it**.

 [GitHub Releases]: https://github.com/copygirl/MumbleLink/releases